RdoubleA/MLprep/deep_learning.md

 Dropout is an additional regularization tool specific for neural network, on top of L2, L1 regularization which you can also use for NNs.
 At the output of every hidden layer, you can randomly zero some activations with a dropout probability p.
 This slows down training, but acts as a regularizer.
 During test time, we don't perform dropout but we have to multiply each neuron's output by the dropout probability to maintain the expected output value during training.

 ### Optimizers
 Again, more details in the Stanford [notes](https://cs231n.github.io/neural-networks-3/#update).
+This [blog](https://ruder.io/optimizing-gradient-descent/) also explains all the optimizers well.

 **Stochastic gradient descent** - simply modify each parameter by its gradient, factored by a global learning rate.
 Updates occur one sample at a time.
 One major drawback is that each parameter has the same learning rate, so tuning one learning rate for all weights can be ineffective.